mank-423/Market_NFT/README.md

 # NFT marketplace

-## This project is made using React, Tailwind CSS for front-end devlopment.
+<h4>This project is made using React, Tailwind CSS for front-end devlopment.</h4>
-## Used truffle and ganache to test and deploy the smart contract which uses ERC 721 standard.
+<h4>Used truffle and ganache to test and deploy the smart contract which uses ERC 721 standard.</h4>
-## Uses infura to acess the IPFS for decentralized storage.
+<h4>Uses infura to acess the IPFS for decentralized storage.</h4>

 - ganache -d : Gives a consistent list of metamask accounts to import
 - truffle migrate: Deploying the smart contract